18F/methods/index.md

 ## You can print a card deck of these design methods

 We’ve created a deck of full-color cards for these methods that we will be distributing to our team.
 You're welcome to print or create your own deck, too.
-Use the files below to save, print, or use our designs as you see fit.
+Use the files below to save, print, or use our designs to fit your needs.

 * <a href="./assets/downloads/18F-Method-Cards-beta-Preview.pdf" onClick="ga('send', 'event', { eventCategory: 'Link', eventAction: 'Click', eventLabel: 'View or save all the cards to your desktop'});">View or save all the cards to your desktop (PDF) </a>
 * <a href="./assets/downloads/18F-Method-Cards-beta_Print.zip" onClick="ga('send', 'event', { eventCategory: 'Link', eventAction: 'Click', eventLabel: ‘Print the cards, at home or professionally'});">Print the cards, at home or professionally — complete with instructions (ZIP)</a>